 Ranging from engagements with Alzheimer’s Disease and human-animal lab relations, or new media and digital cultures, humanoid care robots and feminist digital activism, through to dealing with the anthroposcene, climate change, environmental writing, and teacher education, or trans/queer visual cultures and art/science feedback loops, the critical, creative, and pedagogical endeavours of our researchers engage with questions of what gets to count as human, inhuman, or nonhuman in the relations we live and die by.

-Below you find a lively list of some of our ongoing research projects, but not all of them.
+Below you find a lively list of some of our research projects, but not all of them [this page is currently under construction, thank you for your patience].

 Alzheimer’s Disease, Laboratory Life and the Embodiment of Otherness